 The Western Australian Botanic Garden is located within Kings Park and showcases some of the State's most diverse and spectacular plant groups, including many rare and threatened species.

 The Backyard Botanicals Garden, located in May Drive Parkland around the Zamia Cafe, demonstrates how easy it is to grow Western Australian native plants in your own backyard.

 If you would like to create your own native garden or need advice on how to improve your existing one, browse the articles in this section or contact the Garden Advisory Service.

-The Science Directorate undertakes integrated and innovative research in native plant biology, underpinning conservation and ecological restoration of Western Australia's unique biodiversity, and biodiversity generally.
+Kings Park Science team undertakes integrated and innovative research in native plant biology, underpinning conservation and ecological restoration of Western Australia's unique biodiversity, and biodiversity generally.

 The Botanic Gardens and Parks Authority publishes a range of information including books, brochures, scientific papers, strategic policy documents and annual reports.